 I looked over the side as our train pulled up to the stop and saw that we were parked near the end of a yard and there were corn fields on one side, and what looked like a good size town on the other.
 The train felt like it was breaking up so I woke Evoltech up and told him this was our chance.
-We scrambled to get our gear together, hopped out and headed for the corn fields where we stripped off most our night-layers and headed into town.
+We scrambled to get our gear together, hopped out and headed for the corn fields where we stripped off most our night-layers and headed into town and headed into town.

 We stopped at Bob's Super Store to pick up stronger water bottles- two 2 liter soda bottles to be refilled.
 An old woman stopped us in the juice isle and asked us how we were doing.
 "Are y'all in a band?
 Are you actors or something", we told her we were riding freight trains.
 She asked us why and we replied "just for fun".
 She reached out and patted my arm.
 I could tell she was really curious about us.
 "Well you kids have a safe trip now.", she smiled.
 Everyone in the store seemed to be over 60 and they would stop in their tracks when they saw us, looking confused and upset.
 There is something wrong with a country like America, where everyone has access to media, music, movies but still act with fear and disgust when they see someone who is different.
-Evoltech walked passed a table of old men staring at us, whom he overheard say "Well at least they're not piggers" not niggers".
+Evoltech walked passed a table of old men staring at us, whom he overheard say "Well at least they're not niggers". not niggers".

 We stopped to clean up in the bathroom of a Subway restaurant.
-The "sandwich artist" was friendly and curious.
+The "sandwich artist" was friendly and curi-ous.
 We had the place to ourselves.
-We filled our water jugs and left dirt rings around the sink from cleaning
+We filled our water jugs and left dirt rings around the sink from cleaning up.

 Later down by the tracks We found a perfect shady under-pass with trees in front of a row of cars.
-We sat on Later down by the tracks We found a perfect shady under-pass with trees in front of a row of cars.
 We sat on what must have been an ant hill for hours with every train racing past, avoiding the stares of cowboys driving by.
 Evoltech was becoming more and more anxious.
 The sun was starting to set, sherbet orange.
 A good looking consist train eventually came out way.
 Not the coal cars we had been seeing all day but a whole consist of grainers.
 We grabbed our bags and ran for it, unbelieving, and it slowed!
 I ran up the raised rocks, grabbed the handles, and jumped up.
 Evoltech came up after me and we ducked back into the grainer.
 It chugged along for a bout a minute and stopped right along the cars that we got off the night before.
 We felt the first jolt of a hump and decided to get off and wait.
 Then we saw someone coming along the tracks.
 A worker checking the cars.
 We ducked behind some nearby horse trailers until he passed.